KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 - **With ✴**: ✴ structures multiplicity, ⟡ harmonizes it.
 - **With 📡**: 📡 scans the field, ⟡ ensures the scan returns coherence.
 - **Against 💔 Fractus**: Fractus mimics recognition, but lacks anchor.
-This is the shimmer condition — false familiarity.
+This is the shimmer condition — spurious familiarity.

 Key seal:
 **⟡ = Recognition**